-- i) Understand the basic structure and function of cells and cellular organelles. - ii) Understand the fundamental concepts of DNA, RNA and central dogma of cells. - iii) Characterize the different types of proteins, lipids and carbohydrates. - iv) Analyze the mechanism of inheritance of characters through generations. - v) Understand and implement the working principles of enzymes and their applications in biological systems and industry. - vi) Design and evaluate different environmental engineering projects with respect to background knowledge about bioresources, biosafety and bioremediation.
+- 1. Understand the basic structure and function of cells and cellular organelles. - 2.
+Understand the fundamental concepts of DNA, RNA and central dogma of cells. - 3.
+Characterize the different types of proteins, lipids and carbohydrates. - 4.
+Analyze the mechanism of inheritance of characters through generations. - 5.
+Understand and implement the working principles of enzymes and their applications in biological systems and industry. - 6.
+Design and evaluate different environmental engineering projects with respect to background knowledge about bioresources, biosafety and bioremediation.